Theirs Is the Glory: Production

 Using the original locations of the battle, the film featured veterans who were actual participants in the battle.
 The film was jointly produced by the J. Arthur Rank Organisation and the Army Film and Photographic Unit (AFPU).

 Weaving original footage from the battle with re-enactments shot on location at Oosterbeek and Arnhem, the film was shot a year after the battle had ravaged the Dutch streets.
-As well as veterans, the film also features local people like Father Dyker (a Dutch civilian priest who conducts the service in the film) and Kate ter Horst (who reads a psalm to the wounded men in the cellar) re-enacting their roles and what they did for the airborne troops during the battle.
+As well as veterans, the film also features local people like Father Dyker (a Dutch civilian priest who conducts the service in the film) and Kate ter Horst (who reads Psalm 91 to the wounded men in the cellar) re-enacting their roles and what they did for the airborne troops during the battle.

 Though no credits appear before or after the film, over 200 veterans appeared as actors, mainly playing themselves, including Lieutenant-Colonel John Frost, Majors CFH "Freddie" Gough and Richard "Dickie" Lonsdale, Lieutenant Hugh Ashmore, Sergeants Jack Bateman and John Daley, Corporal Pearce and Privates Tommy Scullion, Peter Holt, David Parker, George 'Titch' Preston, Frank 'Butch' Dixon, Reginald Spray, Looker and Van Rijssel and Albert Wood and war correspondents Stanley Maxted and Alan Wood.
 Each veteran was paid £3 per day by the Rank Organisation.

 The narrator notes the soldiers as "just ordinary men".
 "But when you next watch the film look closely at the faces of the men and especially at their eyes in the many close shots that Brian Desmond Hurst arranged.
 When you look into the eyes you will start to gain a little bit of the experience that those ordinary men went through".

 The film may have been the "Help for Heroes of its day".
 Hurst's biographer, Allan Esler Smith in "Theirs Is the Glory - 65th Anniversary of the filming of the movie" explains that "The popularity of Theirs Is the Glory allowed Arthur Rank, the head of the Rank Organisation, to fulfill his pledge to help the Airborne Forces Security Fund.
 Collections, raffles and parades rode the wave of enthusiasm that swept the United Kingdom following its premier.
 The Earl Mountbatten subsequently received a cheque for £50,000 for the Airborne Forces Security Fund from Arthur Rank".

 Brian Desmond Hurst said, "The film is my favourite because of the wonderful experience of working with soldiers, and because it is a true documentary reconstruction of the event.
 I say without modesty it is one of the best war films ever made".